Adroiti/docs-for-code-review-tools/checkstyle-VariableDeclarationUsageDistance.md

 ## Description

 Checks the distance between declaration of variable and its first usage.

+Consider making variable final if you still need to store its value in advance (before method calls that might have side effects on the original value).

 ## Examples